-The Equinor share is listed on the Oslo Stock Exchange and the New York Stock Exchange under the ticker codes STL and STO respectively*.
+The Equinor share is listed on the Oslo Stock Exchange and the New York Stock Exchange with ticker code EQNR.
 The Norwegian state is the largest shareholder with 67% of the shares, managed by the Ministry of Petroleum and Energy.

 Capital market updates

-Our dividend is declared in USD, and the NOK dividend is calculated and communicated four business days after the record date for Oslo Børs shareholders.
+Our dividend is declared in USD, and the NOK dividend is calculated and communicated four business days after the record date for Oslo Børs (OSE) shareholders.

-Q1 CASH DIVIDEND USD
+Q4 CASH DIVIDEND USD

 EX.
-DIVIDEND DATE
+DIVIDEND (OSE)